jsmaestro02/jscan/README.md

 `$ ./jscan.py target -p 2-45`
 `$ ./jscan.py target -p 32,21,445`

-# Disclaimer: Do not use this tool on the hosts you're not allowed to and illegal attacks.
+# Disclaimer: Do not use this tool on the hosts you're not allowed to or for illegal attacks.